Icinga/icinga-powershell-plugins/doc/31-Changelog.md

 ### Enhancements

 * [#156](https://github.com/Icinga/icinga-powershell-plugins/issues/156) Adds feature to modify the output status of `Invoke-IcingaCheckCertificate` from `UNKNOWN` to `OK` in case no certificate was found by setting the new argument `-IgnoreEmpty`
+* [#159](https://github.com/Icinga/icinga-powershell-plugins/issues/159) Replaces the deprecated function `Get-EventLog` with `Get-WinEvent`.
+In addition, the plugin received a new argument `-MaxEntries` to allow additional filtering for the number of events fetched to improve performance in addition.
+The EventLog now also supports an array with list items, allowing easier filtering for severities which are allowed inside the EventLog.

 ### Bugfixes